cmeeren/Facil/README.md

 For each table DTO, you can configure:

 * Whether to use `ValueOption` instead of `Option`
+* Whether to add a constructor that accepts an object whose properties are a superset of the properties of the table DTO.
+This can be useful if you want to use the table DTO with a script that returns additional columns (for example representing the total number of rows, or an additional value to group by).

 For each table type (automatically included by Facil if used in included procedures/scripts), you can configure: